Myriada/myriada.github.io/index.md

 Our servers are located in Ireland.
 We rotate logs every 14 days.
 Disks are encrypted.
 We use (D)DoS burst protection on nodes and will blacklist nodes with consistently mismatched hashes- Since IOHK nodes are whitelisted, this will not affect rewards in the test net
+We use automatic fork detection and recovery after 5 minutes, hopefully this will not be required in the next version

 ## How to delegate / stake:
 Please checkout the [Shelly Incentivized Testnet page](https://staking.cardano.org/en/delegation/) - the latest daedalus supports all steps from the UI!